 Helping elders age and thrive in their own communities

-Most seniors prefer to remain in their homes and neighborhoods as they grow older, but their living arrangements might not be appropriate for their changing lifestyle or safety needs.
-However many elders and their caregivers often believe institutionalized care such as a nursing home is the only alternative.
+Most older adults prefer to remain in their homes and neighborhoods as they grow older, but their living arrangements might not be appropriate for their changing lifestyle or safety needs.
+However many older adults and their caregivers often believe institutionalized care such as a nursing home is the only alternative.

-In 2009 and 2010, the Foundation funded the following organizations within four neighborhoods in the City of Buffalo to help seniors age safely in their own homes:
+In 2009 and 2010, the Foundation funded the following organizations within four neighborhoods in the City of Buffalo to help older adults age safely in their own homes: